lvlas/openpilot-1/README.md

 * Slow in a turn, so you don't have to change the set speed yourself (Speeds are configurable)
 * Always On Lateral Control so steering is active even if ACC isn't
 * Auto enable ACC on start
-* Auto resume after ACC comes to a stop behind vehicle (Can be disabled)
 * Auto follow feature to adjust the follow distance based on speed (Speeds are configurable)
 * ACC Eco to limit the throttle when accelerating
 * Syncs jvePilot display speed with the vehicle speedometer